klinecharts/KLineChart/docs/en/instance-api.md

 - `paneOptions` window configuration information, which can be defaulted, `{ id, height, dragEnabled }`
   - `id` window id, default.
 Special paneId: candle_pane, the window id of the main image
   - `height` The height of the window
+  - `minHeight` The min height of the window
   - `dragEnbaled` window can be adjusted by dragging

 Example: